How to Add More High-Quality Protein to Your Diet

 4. Choose organic, grass-fed meat over conventional grass-fed meat

 Organic pasture-raised meat is also an excellent option if you’re someone who cares about the animal’s quality of life.
-Remember, not all grass-fed meat is organic, so look for the USDA Organic seal too!
+Remember, not all grass-fed meat is organic, so look for the USDA Organic seal!

-There’s a lot wrong with raising animals on an industrial scale and in confinement, so we fiercely believe in raising animals humanely outside on pasture by small family farmers who can give plenty of attention to their animals.
+Raising animals on an industrial scale and in confinement is a lot different from what we are used to at Organic Valley, where we believe in raising animals humanely outside on pasture by family farmers who can give them plenty of attention to their animals.

 Scrambled eggs with cottage cheese and cherry tomatoes.